 We have established close relationships with a number of highly respected content partners.
 As our site develops, we will continue to welcome opportunities to work in partnership with expert individuals and organisations to bring quality, science-based parenting information to the community.

-Unsolicited third party content may be considered if it is consistent with the aims of the site, fits within the information framework and passes our quality assessment processes.
+Unsolicited third party content might be considered if it is consistent with the aims of the site, fits within the site’s information framework and passes our quality assessment processes.

 Our writing embodies the philosophy of giving parents information to make their own decisions.
 We provide information and tools for parents, not rules about what they should and should not do.